Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Preliminary

-SNNs are inspired by biological neural systems, where information is transmitted through discrete events called spikes.
-Unlike traditional neural networks, SNNs emulate the spike-based communication mechanism of neurons, making them more biologically plausible.
-This unique approach allows SNNs to efficiently process temporal information and operate with high energy efficiency, making them particularly promising for applications in robotics, signal processing, and pattern recognition~\cite{kasabov2013dynamic, kim2018spiking, lobov2020spatial}.
-Meanwhile, due to the inherent non-differentiable nature of SNNs, direct training poses notable challenges.
-Consequently, current approaches to obtain SNNs either involve finding surrogate gradients or performing ANN-to-SNN conversion after training an ANN with a similar architecture.
-Regardless of the method, these approaches typically rely on leveraging advanced ANN structures to construct analogous SNN models.
+\paragraph{Spiking Neural Networks} SNNs, inspired by biological neural systems, use discrete events (spikes) for communication.
+Unlike traditional neural networks, SNNs emulate the spike-based communication of neurons, making them more biologically plausible.
+This mechanism allows efficient processing of temporal data and offers high energy efficiency, making SNNs ideal for applications like robotics, signal processing, and pattern recognition~\cite{kasabov2013dynamic, kim2018spiking, lobov2020spatial}.
+However, their non-differentiable nature makes training challenging.
+Current approaches typically involve surrogate gradients or ANN-to-SNN conversion after training an ANN with a similar architecture.
+In either case, these methods leverage advanced ANN structures to construct analogous SNN models.
+Surrogate gradients approximate the gradients during backpropagation, enabling SNN training despite their discrete nature.
+These gradients smooth out non-differentiable spike events.
+ANN-to-SNN conversion involves transforming a trained ANN model into an SNN by mimicking ANN neuron behavior with the spikes.
+In Sorbet, we use ANN-to-SNN conversion.